snitch-org/snitch/README.md

  - `snatch::matchers::contains_substring{"substring"}`: accepts a `std::string_view`, and will return a match if the string contains `"substring"`.
  - `snatch::matchers::with_what_contains{"substring"}`: accepts a `std::exception`, and will return a match if `what()` contains `"substring"`.

+### Reporters

+By default, _snatch_ will report the test results to the standard output, using its own report format.
+You can override this by supplying your own "reporter" callback function to the test registry.
+This requires [using your own main function](#using-your-own-main-function).

+The callback is a single `noexcept` function, taking two arguments:
+ - a reference to the `snatch::registry` that generated the event
+ - a reference to the `snatch::event::data` containing the event data.
+This type is a `std::variant`; use `std::visit` to act on the event.

 ### Default main function